FarronF/limerick-council-meetings/meetings/2017/06/19-Monthly Meeting of Metropolitan District of Limerick/Minutes - Meeting of Metropolitan District of Limerick - 15th May 2017.md

 **Correspondence**

-Correspondence, as circulated, was noted.---
+Correspondence, as circulated, was noted.
+---
 7

 At the conclusion of the agenda, and with the permission of the Mayor, Ms. Lisa Ruttle,